Chapter 2:

 The boy’s swollen eyes darted to her face.
 “L…Laufa?”

-Stop calling me that.
 Help.
 Please, I can’t move.
-Somebody help.
+Somebody help!
 It hurts, it… It, it doesn’t hurt?

-But it felt totally fine.
-There wasn’t any pain, and there wasn’t any wound.
+But it felt completely fine.
+There wasn’t a wound, or even any pain.
 She hacked up the liquid clogging her throat and breathed in.
-The icy air felt like it stung her lungs.
-She wasn’t dead.
-She definitely wasn’t dreaming, either.
-She was alive.
+The icy air stung at her lungs.

-“Captain, she’s alive.”
+“Captain, she’s breathing.”

 “Indeed… She is.”
 The man adjusted his glove.
 “Laufa, was it?
 See to her induction.”
+He waved his hand.

-A woman cried out.
 “Fiann!
 No!”
+A woman cried out.

 A guard wrenched an arm behind the sobbing boy’s back.
 His terrified eyes darted around wildly before meeting hers.
 His tears fell, mixing with the pool of blood on the ground.
 He mouthed a word, but she couldn’t be sure what.